 To overcome the obstacles described above, companies and organizations must invest in training, standardization, and actively involve employees in the process.

-- Utilize multiple data points: Use quantitative, and rely on a combination of qualitative feedback.
+- Utilize Multiple Data Points: Use a combination of quantitative and qualitative feedback.

-- Allow conversation: Give employees the chance to present their perspective.
+- Allow for Conversation: Give employees the chance to present their perspective.

-- Review performance data: Make sure to look at the performance data and examples ahead of time.
-Confidently know what you’re talking about.
+- Review Data Ahead of Time: Make sure to look at the performance data and examples ahead of time.
+Confidently know what you are talking about.

 Performance reviews were traditionally conducted once a year.
-But a lot of businesses now use:
+But many modern businesses now use a variety of frequencies:

 - Two Annual Reviews: The Evaluation process is conducted twice a year, in Mid-year and year-end.